apache/hawq-docs/admin/ambari-admin.md

      Ambari displays a list of tasks that are performed to install the standby master server and reconfigure the cluster.
 Click on any of the tasks to view progress or to view the actual log messages that are generated while performing the task.
 7. Click **Complete** after the Wizard finishes all tasks.

-## Activating a HAWQ Standby Master<a id="amb-activate-standby"></a>
-Activating the HAWQ Standby Master promotes the standby host as the new HAWQ Master host.
-The previous HAWQ Master configuration is automatically removed from the cluster.

-### When to Perform
-* Execute this procedure immediately if the HAWQ Master fails or becomes unreachable.
-* If you want to take the current HAWQ Master host offline for maintenance, execute this procedure during a scheduled maintenance period.
-This procedure requires a restart of the HAWQ service.

-### Procedure
-1. Access the Ambari web console at http://ambari.server.hostname:8080, and login as the "admin" user. \(The default password is also "admin".\)
-2. Click **HAWQ** in the list of installed services.
-3. Select **Service Actions > Activate HAWQ Standby Master** to start the Activate HAWQ Standby Master Wizard.
-4. Read the description of the Wizard and click **Next** to review the tasks that will be performed.
-5. Ambari displays the host name of the current HAWQ Master that will be removed from the cluster, as well as the HAWQ Standby Master host that will be activated.
-The information is provided only for review and cannot be edited on this page.
-Click **Next** to confirm the operation.
-6. Click **OK** to confirm that you want to perform the procedure, as it is not possible to roll back the operation using Ambari.

-     Ambari displays a list of tasks that are performed to activate the standby server and remove the previous HAWQ Master host.
-Click on any of the tasks to view progress or to view the actual log messages that are generated while performing the task.
-7. Click **Complete** after the Wizard finishes all tasks.

-   **Important:** After the Wizard completes, your HAWQ cluster no longer includes a HAWQ Standby Master host.
-As a best practice, follow the instructions in [Adding a HAWQ Standby Master](#amb-add-standby) to configure a new one.

 ## Removing a HAWQ Standby Master<a id="amb-remove-standby"></a>

 This service action enables you to remove the HAWQ Standby Master component in situations where you may need to reinstall the component.